maine-woDNA/maine-woDNA.github.io/Filtering/Supplies1.md

 **Our Filtering Rig**

 We used a motorized vacuum pump to filter our samples.
-The pump helped to pull water, poured into the rigs sample cups, quickly through the filters.
+The pump helped to pull water, poured into the sample cups, quickly through the filters.

 *Our filtering set-up:*
 ![FilterRig2](/assets/images/BIG-FILT/FilterRig2.jpeg)